The 5 Best 140 mm Case Fans in 2022

 Closing Thoughts

 There are a lot of 140 mm case fans out there, many of which will perform adequately and cool your gaming PC without issue.
-But not all 140 mm fans are made equal: some move more air, some are near-silent, while others offer above-average RGB lighting.
+But not all 140 mm fans are equal: some move more air, some are near-silent, and others offer above-average RGB lighting.
 So it’s still worth taking some time and picking out the best 140 mm case fans.

 Whichever fan you go for, though, remember to set your fans up properly for optimal airflow!